waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-original/_index.md

 To validate that BornAgain is working together with installed Python start Windows command shell by typing `cmd` in Windows `Start menu`.
-To validate BornAgain installation type in
+To validate BornAgain installation type

 + `python` to start Python interpreter
 + `import bornagain` as a first command